Strategies for Teaching Quantitative Concepts Online

 • Promoting conceptual understanding also means promoting skill fluency.

 Online discussion boards allow students to build on one another’s thinking by providing examples, correcting when necessary, or connecting to already existing knowledge.
-The discussion process provides students with validation from peers which builds their confidence as statistical thinking throughout the process of actual thinking.
+The discussion process provides students with validation from peers, which builds their confidence in statistical thinking throughout the thinking process.

 Source: http://www.ohiohighered.org